Astrophysical Parameter Inference on Accreting White Dwarf Binaries using Gravitational Waves: Further Analysis on Parameter Estimation Results

 \section{Further Analysis on Parameter Estimation Results}

-In Secs.~\ref{no GAIA} and \ref{GAIA}, we mention the inverse scaling of the error on $r_{\rm d}$ and $\eta_{\rm d}$ with the SNR times $df/dr_{\rm d}$ and $d\dot f/d\eta_{\rm d}$, respectively.
-In Sec.~\ref{no GAIA}, we additionally find that the error on $D$ scales inversely with SNR$\times dA/dD$.
-To illustrate this point, we plot in Fig.~\ref{fig:app_scalings} the error on each of these parameters (without correlations) alongside the partial derivative of the waveform with which the error scales.
-We only show plots for the case of LISA observations alone (i.e., the six-parameter case including $D$ as a Fisher parameter), as the scaling of the error on $\eta_{\rm d}$ and $r_{\rm d}$ works much the same way for both the five- and six-parameter cases.
-We note that each panel on the left column has a similar structure to the corresponding panel on the right column (color codings are opposite because one scales inversely with the other).
+In Secs.~\ref{no GAIA} and \ref{GAIA}, we mention the inverse scaling of the error on $r_{\rm d}$, $\eta_{\rm d}$, and $D$ with the SNR times $df/dr_{\rm d}$, $d\dot f/d\eta_{\rm d}$, and $dA/dD$ respectively.
+To illustrate this point, we plot in Fig.~\ref{fig:app_scalings} the error on each of these parameters without correlations alongside the inverse of the partial derivative of the waveform with which the error scales.
+As before, we obtain the error without correlations on a parameter $\theta^i$ by computing $1/\sqrt{\Gamma_{ii}}$, as opposed to taking the $i^{\rm{th}}$ diagonal component of the full inverted Fisher matrix.
+This quantity reveals only the strength of the dependence of the gravitational waveform on the $i^{\rm{th}}$ parameter, whereas the full errors plotted in Fig.~\ref{fig:6_params} also take into account the limitations to measuring the parameter due to its interdependence on the other parameters.
+Indeed, we see that the errors on $r_d$ and $D$ especially are affected by the measurability of the individual masses, so that the plots for these parameters in Fig.~\ref{fig:app_scalings} are qualitatively quite different from the corresponding plots in Fig.~\ref{fig:6_params}.

-Based on Fig.~\ref{fig:app_scalings}, we see that $r_{\rm d}$ is largely determined by $f$, $\eta_{\rm d}$ is determined by $\dot f$, and $D$ is determined by $A$.
+In Fig.~\ref{fig:app_scalings}, we see that the plots in the left column scale with plots on the right.
+That is, the magnitude of error (without correlations) on parameters $r_{\rm d},\eta_{\rm d},$ and $D$ is reliant on the SNR and raw model parameters $f, \dot{f},$ and $A$, respectively.
+This suggests that out of the four raw model parameters in the waveform, $(\phi_0,A,f,\dot{f})$, $r_{\rm d}$ is largely determined by $f$, $\eta_{\rm d}$ is determined by $\dot f$, and $D$ is determined by $A$.
 The latter two statements are not surprising; $\eta_{\rm d}$ and $D$ only appear in the waveform through $\dot f$ and $A$, respectively, so we would not expect the error on these parameters to be affected by anything else (other than the SNR).
 The clear scaling of $r_{\rm d}$ with $f$ is slightly less trivial since $r_{\rm d}$ technically appears in all three pieces of the waveform, $A$, $f$, and $\dot f$.
 However, since $r_{\rm d}$ only enters the amplitude and $\dot f$ through $f$, we should not ultimately be surprised that $r_{\rm d}$ scales most strongly with just the GW frequency (and SNR).

 \bsp